Tucson Audubon Staff

 Jennie has been interested in nature from a very young age and in birds in particular since elementary school.
 When she put on her first pair of glasses in second grade and looked out the window and for the first time saw the individual leaves on a tree and then a bird sitting within the tree, that was it!
 Jennie has been hooked on birds ever since.

 In 2010 Jennie graduated from the University of Arizona with a BS in Wildlife Conservation and Management from the School of Natural Resources.
-That same month she was hired by Tucson Audubon Society to work in the Arizona Important Bird Areas Program and is absolutely thrilled to be working here!
+That same month she was hired by Tucson Audubon Society to work in the Arizona Important Bird Areas Program and currently coordinates the program with our partners Audubon Arizona and Arizona Game and Fish.
+Jennie is also the coordinator for the Tucson Bird Count and organizes several large scale citizen science efforts in SE Arizona each year including Elegant Trogon surveys of five SE Arizona Sky Island mountain ranges and western Yellow-billed Cuckoo surveys.
+After living in Tucson for over 20 years, Jennie is still amazed and delighted at the beauty and rich bird life of this region and is thrilled to be doing work with bird conservation.

 Membership and Development, 520 629-0510 x7002, email

-Diana is Tucson Audubon’s new Membership and Development Assistant.
-Last summer, she interned at the Tucson Audubon Society and, this year, she was thrilled to discover that a position had opened for which she was well suited.
-Diana was excited about returning to Tucson Audubon because she really enjoyed working with the people she met last year, and also because she understood the importance of environmental conservation.
+Diana is Tucson Audubon’s Membership and Development Assistant.
+Originally she interned at the Tucson Audubon Society and in 2014 was thrilled to discover that a position had opened for which she was well suited.
+Diana was excited about returning to Tucson Audubon because she really enjoyed working with the people she met during her internship and also because she understood the importance of environmental conservation.